uktrade/platform-tools/README.md

 ### Testing

+#### Automated testing

 Run `poetry run pytest` in the root directory to run all tests.

 Or, run `poetry run tox` in the root directory to run all tests for multiple Python versions.
 See the [`tox` configuration file](tox.ini).

+#### Manual testing

+You may want to test any CLI changes locally.

+Run `poetry build` to build your package resulting in a package file (e.g. `dbt_copilot_tools-0.1.40.tar.gz`) in a `dist` folder.
+You may need to bump up the package version before doing so.

+Copy the package file(s) to a repository where you would like to test your changes, and make sure you are in a virtual environment.

+Run `pip install <file>` and confirm the installation has worked by running `copilot-helper --version` which would output version `0.1.40` following our example.

 #### [`Dockerfile.test`](Dockerfile.test)